Simultaneous approximation in nilsystems and the multiplicative thickness of return-time sets: Multiplicative thickness of return-time sets

-In this section, we give two applications \cref{mainthm_nilbohr_sets_are_mult_thick}, both of which show that certain families of well-studied, combinatorially defined sets have richer multiplicative combinatorial structure than previously known.
-The existence of nil-Bohr structure in these families is well-known by experts but does not seem to be written explicitly in a sufficiently clear and general form in the literature.
+The existence of nil-Bohr structure in the families discussed below is well-known by experts but does not seem to be written explicitly in a sufficiently clear and general form in the literature.
 Thus, we provide the short derivations here.

-When $(X,\mu,T)$ is a measure preserving system and $Y \subseteq X$ is a measurable set, the \emph{correlation sequence} $n \mapsto \mu(Y \cap T^{-n}Y)$ is positive definite.
+When $(X,\mu,T)$ is a measure preserving system and $Y \subseteq X$ is a measurable set of positive measure, the \emph{correlation sequence} $n \mapsto \mu(Y \cap T^{-n}Y)$ is positive definite.
 As such, it follows by combining classical results of Herglotz and Weiner that the sequence can be written as a sum of an almost periodic sequence and a null-sequence, defined below.
 Analogous decompositions of \emph{multi-correlation sequences} $n \mapsto \mu(T^{-p_1(n)}Y \cap \cdots \cap T^{-p_d(n)}Y)$ as sums of uniform limits of nilsequences (level sets of which are nil-Bohr sets) and null-sequences were achieved by Bergelson, Host, and Kra \cite{bergelson_host_kra_2005} for linear iterates and by Leibman \cite{leibman_2010} for polynomial iterates; see also \cref{rmk_more_general_decomp_applications} below.
 We show in the corollary below how combinatorial applications for sets of the form $\{n \in \Z \ | \ (A - p_1(n)) \cap \cdots \cap (A - p_k(n)) \neq \emptyset \}$ can be achieved by combining those decomposition results with a suitable version of the Furstenberg correspondence principle.

 We will need two definitions and an observation in the proof of the following theorem.
 A \emph{basic nilsequence} is a sequence of the form $n \mapsto f(T^nx)$, where $(X,T)$ is a nilsystem, $x \in X$, and $f: X \to \R$ is continuous.
 A sequence $\eta$ is a \emph{null-sequence} if for all $\eps > 0$, the set $\{n \in \Z \ | \ | \eta(n)| > \eps\}$ has zero additive upper density.
 It is a short exercise, then, to check that if a non-negative sequence $n \mapsto \phi(n)$ is the sum a uniform limit of basic nilsequences and a null-sequence, and if for some $\eps > 0$, the level set $\{n \in \Z \ | \ \phi(n) > \eps \}$ has positive additive upper density, then the level set $\{n \in \Z \ | \ \phi(n) > \eps / 2 \}$ is a nil-Bohr set up to zero additive density.